 Candidates in the new Twelve Course Program Sequence:

-For candidates wishing to write a thesis who are accepted to ALM programs starting in Fall of 2017, you will be asked to sign up for either the Crafting the Thesis Proposal tutorial or course (the tutorial is available in all fileds, while the course is available to candidates in Government, History, IR, Psychology, and Anthropology).
-After successful completion of Crafting the Thesis Proposal with an approved thesis proposal, you will then be registered for Master’s Thesis Part One the following term.
+For candidates wishing to write a thesis who are accepted to ALM programs starting in Fall of 2017, you will be asked to sign up for either the Crafting the Thesis Proposal tutorial or course (the tutorial is available in all fileds, while the course is available to candidates specifically in Government, History, IR, Psychology, and Anthropology).
+After completion of Crafting the Thesis Proposal with an approved thesis proposal, you will then be registered for Master’s Thesis Part One the following term.
 Please refer back to the Thesis Process page on the main Extension School website for details about the Master’s Thesis Part One and Part Two course sequence.

 Summary of Basic Steps in the Development of a Research Project

 - Consider a variety of topics that interest you and about which you have some questions